esscott1/pyprflow/ReadMe.md

 ###What RESTful services are available to me

-USE HATEOAS for bigger things.
+### decidedly not holding to true RESTful Textbook but make for practicality.
 [GET]
 API/workflows - returns all workflows managed by the application.
 API/workflows/{workflowId}  - return the specific workflow.
 API/workflows/example  - return an example workflow to get you started

 ## below maybe not needed / wanted
 API/workflows/{workflowId}/node/{nodeId}/trackables  - returns all the trackable in that workflow node
 API/workflows/{workflowId}/orchestrations